-Properties of gases, the first and second laws of thermodynamics, thermodynamic potentials, and introductory statistical mechanics.
-Prerequisites: PHYS 2433, MATH 3333, and MATH 3414.
+Properties of gases, the laws of thermodynamics, thermodynamic potentials, canonical systems and fermi/bose systems.
+Prerequisites: PHYS 2333.

-PHYS 4343 Introduction to Quantum Mechanics
+PHYS 4343 Introduction to Quantum Mechanics I

-Pre-quantum physics and the foundations of quantum mechanics, Schroedinger's equation with applications such as the square well, harmonic oscillator, hydrogen atom, and electron spin.
-Prerequisites: PHYS 2433, MATH 3333, and MATH 3414.
+Foundations of quantum mechanics, Schroedinger's equation with applications such as the square well, harmonic oscillator, hydrogen atom, and electron spin.
+Prerequisites: PHYS 2333, 3413, and MATH 3333.